Skip to Content

 Snakes Have Rights

-2. Snakes have complex cognitive abilities.
+2. They show complex cognitive abilities.

 Think Twice Before Purchasing